AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/features/layouts.rst

 .. image:: ./images/layouts.gif
    :width: 5000px

 The **Layout** feature lets users change the layout of the current transport graph.
-The Graph comes with different layouts options, such as:
+The Graph comes with different layout options, such as:

 - Layered
 - Tree